-Results in table (A.1) are rather consistent for both estimation samples used and show that the inclusion of uncertainty variables in the models improves the conditional forecasts in some cases (highlighted with shading), specially in the post-sovereign crisis period.
+Results in tables (A.1) and (A.2) are rather consistent for both estimation samples used and show that the inclusion of uncertainty variables in the models improves the conditional forecasts in some cases (highlighted with shading), specially in the post-sovereign crisis period.
 In the case of consumption, however, improvements in forecasts take place mostly over the 2008-2010 period.
 Gains in forecasting performance happen with the addition of uncertainty indicators to the baseline model in the case of GDP and consumption, while in the case of GFCF relative gains are smaller and are mostly present when leveraging indicators are also included in the model.
-This conclusion, identical to European Commission (2015), does not mean that uncertainty is not a driver of GFCF, but that it does not appear to have been a major factor accounting for the insufficiency of GDP and the other variables in the model in explaining the drop in investment over the two recessions under analysis.
+This conclusion, identical to the one in European Commission (2015), does not mean that uncertainty is not a driver of GFCF, but that it does not appear to have been a major factor accounting for the insufficiency of GDP and the other variables in the model in explaining the drop in investment over the two recessions under analysis.
 Another possibility is that the relevant uncertainty factors for GFCF decisions are more idiosyncratic than the ones captured by most of the indicators in this article, which appear to capture essentially supranational phenomena.
-This hypothesis is strengthened by the choice of "best" uncertainty indicators, i.e., those that generate lower RMSE.
-The financial-based and media-based uncertainty indicators appear to be the most helpful for explaining GDP developments (ICSF and EPU-TW), while in the case of the GFCF and private consumption the preferred indicators are surveybased (UNC1A and UNC3, respectively) (in the case of GFCF, the media-based indicator EPU_PT seems promising, but the available sample is limited).
-This possibly results from the fact that GFCF and private consumption require more specific information that is contained in the survey indicators, which reflect directly the opinion of managers and consumers.